Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ## F - Challenge Tips & Tricks

 Here are some helpful functions that could help with running a challenge.
-Every submission has a unique submission id, this should not be confused with synapse ids which start with syn...
+Every submission has a unique submission id, this should not be confused with synapse ids which start with `syn`.
 A submission can also contain annotations that can be used to display on live leaderboards.
 It is good to note that these added annotations can be set to either public or private.
 Private annotations cannot be read by people on the live leaderboard unless the READ_PRIVATE_SUBMISSIONS ACL is set on the evaluation queue.

 {% tabs %}
 	{% tab Python %}